What to do next if you think you might have ADHD: diagnosis & treatment

 It's a complex condition that involves genetic, environmental, and neurological factors - and it’s 80% heritable meaning that one of your parents or your kids are likely to have it.

-Neurodiversity runs strongly in families (alongside autism, dyslexia, dyspraxia, dyscalcula, ODD, OCD, Tourettes).
-Often one person gets a diagnosis within the family and then everyone else realises they’re neurodiverse in one way, shape or form.
+Neurodivergence runs strongly in families (alongside autism, dyslexia, dyspraxia, dyscalcula, ODD, OCD, Tourettes).
+Often one person gets a diagnosis within the family and then everyone else realises they’re neurodivergent in one way, shape or form.
 This can often span generations.

-People with ADHD can lead happy and successful lives.
+People with ADHD can and do lead happy and successful lives.

-Acceptance: Accept that you have ADHD, and that's perfectly okay.
-It's just one of the many things that make you unique.
+1. Acceptance: Accept that you have ADHD, and that's perfectly okay.
+It's just one of the many things that make you unique - with both strengths and challenges.

-Seek help: Don't be afraid to seek professional help if you're struggling.
+7. Seek help: Don't be afraid to seek professional help if you're struggling.
 Therapists, doctors, coaches and support groups can provide valuable guidance and encouragement.
 Especially important is lived experience.
-Other people who have ADHD get it, regardless of whether they are your psychologist or your friends.
+Other people who have ADHD get it - whether that’s a psychologist or your friends.
 It helps a great deal when you can share with these people and they understand.

 With the right support, understanding, self-acceptance and a combination of treatments - and acknolwedgement of the struggles too - people with ADHD can lead fulfilling and successful lives, embracing their unique strengths along the way.